Executive Board

 Strategic Adviser, IANPHI

-Dr. Ikram is a physician with expertise in the fields of biosafety, biosecurity and infection control and is a Fellow of Pakistan Academy of Sciences currently serving as the Executive Director National Institutes of Health Pakistan.
+Dr. Ikram is a physician with expertise in the fields of biosafety, biosecurity and infection control.
+Dr Ikram is a Fellow of Pakistan Academy of Sciences and the former Executive Director of the National Institute of Health in Pakistan.

 Aamer Ikram